You already get FREE TV with an antenna, but you're not getting Good News TV...

 Step #1: Using your TV remote control, select the Menu option to "scan for channels", "search for channels", or "update channels".
-If you have an older TV with a converter box, you do this with your converter box remote control instead.
+If you have an older TV with a converter box, you do this with your converter box remote control instead of your TV remote.

 Once you've scanned for channels, check to see if you receive our GNTV channel* now.

 If Good News TV comes in good on your TV now then you are done.
-You can now ready enjoy watching Good News TV!
+You are now ready to enjoy watching Good News TV!
 If, on the other hand, you're still having trouble getting GNTV, go on to Step 2.

 Step #3: If you still have not gotten GNTV, you probably need a more powerful antenna or you need to move your antenna to a better location...
 For optimal reception, we recommend that you install an outdoor antenna on your roof or in your attic.
 Alternatively, you can try an indoor antenna, but it is not as likely to work, especially if you've already been having trouble.
 There are several types of antenna you can try.